Tests and estimation strategies associated to some loss functions: The case of the TV-loss

 \end{prop} A remarkable feature of this result lies in the fact that, for large enough values of $d$, the approximation bound is of order $\log(1+HL)/d$ and therefore only depends logarithmically on $HL$.
-From this point of view, it significantly improves the usual approximation bound $HL/d$ which can easily be obtained by approximating $p$ with an histogram based on a regular partition of the support of $p$ into $d$ pieces.
+From this point of view, it significantly improves the usual approximation bound $HL/d$ which can easily be obtained by approximating $p$ with {a piecewise constant function built} on a regular partition of the support of $p$ into $d$ pieces.

 Using Proposition~\ref{approx-Birge} together with~\eref{eqcor-estimDHisto1} and optimizing with respect to $d$ leads to the following risk bound. \begin{prop} Let $\epsilon\le 1$ and $\widehat p$ be the TV-estimator of Proposition~\ref{prop-histo}.
-There exists a universal constant $C>0$ such that whatever $H\ge 0$, $L>0$, $p\et\in\overline \cM(H,L)$ and $\xi>0$,
+There exists a universal constant $C>0$ such that, whatever $H\ge 0$, $L>0$, $p\et\in\overline \cM(H,L)$ and $\xi>0$,

 with probability at least $1-e^{-\xi}$. \end{prop}